 5.)
 What are three blogs that you visit almost daily?

-While I read a lot of blogs on a regular basis, I highly recommend that bloggers read (Here are my top 14 blogs about social media)
+While I read a lot of blogs on a regular basis, I highly recommend that bloggers adhere to the following:

 - Quick Spout.
 Entrepreneur and search expert Neil Patel’s personal blog provides valuable step-by-step information.